Broadly there are two different types of stone masonry, namely Ashlar Masonry and Rubble Masonry.

 Coursed Rubble Masonry

-This type of masonry gives good aesthetic view with a somewhat higher cost and needs skilled labor.
+This type of masonry gives a good aesthetic view with a somewhat higher cost and needs skilled labor.

 Un-coursed Rubble Masonry